Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 patching/update availability.-->
 Responsible Disclosures Process
 SOURCE : [https://github.com/thanos-io/thanos/security]
       Security Policy Awareness: Thanos team acknowledges the importance of security and strives to avoid security concerns and sensitive data handling​​.
   Vulnerability Reporting: Suspected security issues or vulnerabilities should be reported privately via the Thanos Team email address: thanos-io@googlegroups.com​​.
   Data Sensitivity: Metric data is considered sensitive and important, while external labels and query API parameters are less sensitive​​.
 Vulnerability Response Process
   Responsibility: The Thanos team is responsible for responding to security vulnerability reports.
-  Reporting Process: Vulnerabilities are reported via email to the Thanos team.
+  Reporting Process: Vulnerabilities are reported via email to the Thanos team thanos-io@googlegroups.com.
 The team likely follows internal procedures for       validating and addressing these reports, although specific details of this process are not publicly documented.
   Response Actions: The team investigates and works to resolve the reported vulnerabilities.

 Incident Response